Phylogeography: Historical development

-Phylogeography and conservation
+In conservation

 Phylogeography can help in the prioritization of areas of high value for conservation.
 Phylogeographic analyses have also played an important role in defining evolutionary significant units (ESU), a unit of conservation below the species level that is often defined on unique geographic distribution and mitochondrial genetic patterns.

 A recent study on imperiled cave crayfish in the Appalachian Mountains of eastern North America demonstrates how phylogenetic analyses along with geographic distribution can aid in recognizing conservation priorities.
 Using phylogeographical approaches, the authors found that hidden within what was thought to be a single, widely distributed species, an ancient and previously undetected species was also present.
 Conservation decisions can now be made to ensure that both lineages received protection.
 Results like this are not an uncommon outcome from phylogeographic studies.

 An analysis of salamanders of the genus Eurycea, also in the Appalachians, found that the current taxonomy of the group greatly underestimated species level diversity.
 The authors of this study also found that patterns of phylogeographic diversity were more associated with historical (rather than modern) drainage connections, indicating that major shifts in the drainage patterns of the region played an important role in the generation of diversity of these salamanders.
 A thorough understanding of phylogeographic structure will thus allow informed choices in prioritizing areas for conservation.

-Comparative phylogeography
+Comparing phylogenetic relationships

 The field of comparative phylogeography seeks to explain the mechanisms responsible for the phylogenetic relationships and distribution of different species.
 For example, comparisons across multiple taxa can clarify the histories of biogeographical regions.
 For example, phylogeographic analyses of terrestrial vertebrates on the Baja California peninsula and marine fish on both the Pacific and gulf sides of the peninsula display genetic signatures that suggest a vicariance event affected multiple taxa during the Pleistocene or Pliocene.

 Phylogeography also gives an important historical perspective on community composition.
 History is relevant to regional and local diversity in two ways.
 One, the size and makeup of the regional species pool results from the balance of speciation and extinction.
-Two, at a local level community composition is influenced by the interaction between local extinction of species’ populations and recolonization.
+Two, at a local level community composition is influenced by the interaction between local extinction of species' populations and recolonization.
 A comparative phylogenetic approach in the Australian Wet Tropics indicates that regional patterns of species distribution and diversity are largely determined by local extinctions and subsequent recolonizations corresponding to climatic cycles.

 Phylogeography integrates biogeography and genetics to study in greater detail the lineal history of a species in context of the geoclimatic history of the planet.
 An example study of poison frogs living in the South American neotropics (illustrated to the left) is used to demonstrate how phylogeographers combine genetics and paleogeography to piece together the ecological history of organisms in their environments.
 Several major geoclimatic events have greatly influenced the biogeographic distribution of organisms in this area, including the isolation and reconnection of South America, the uplift of the Andes, an extensive Amazonian floodbasin system during the Miocene, the formation of Orinoco and Amazon drainages, and dry−wet climate cycles throughout the Pliocene to Pleistocene epochs.